raumkraut/toxine/README.md

 ---------

 One of the stated goals of the Tox project is to make usage of the tox network as easy as possible, no matter the level of expertise of the user or their prefered platform.
-[Jokes][3] aside, a javascript implementation allows anyone to test this messaging system by just pointing their browsers to [a webpage hosting toxine][2].
+In [this blog post][3], _irungentoo_ predicted that Tox would be "usable by anyone with a web browser".
+Jokes aside, a javascript implementation allows anyone to test this messaging system by just pointing their browsers to [a webpage hosting toxine][2].
 These users can later export their configuration (secret key and users list) if they decide to